natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/V.G.33C-1.md

 * 1 x 20 mm Hispano 404 cannon, nose-mounted (60 rpg)
 * 4 x 7.5 mm MAC 1934 machine guns, wing-mounted (500 rpg = 2,000 total)

+The aircraft's armament can be powerful, but only in the right circumstances and when used correctly.
+As with many French aircraft, it possesses a potent propeller-hub mounted Hispano cannon, but it has very limited ammo.
+This is both a blessing and a curse, as while it does help with learning to conserve ammo and improving leading, it can be a steep learning curve, especially for those with less capable aim.
+The 20mm is supported by 4 x 7.5 mm MAC 1934 machine guns.
+These machine guns are also found on many French planes.
+While they have poor damage when stock, once the tracer belt is unlocked, these guns are quite potent, although they should not be relied on for larger targets such as bombers.
+It is recommended to use weapon selection to conserve 20mm ammunition for only when a hit is guaranteed, to make the most of the limited ammunition supplies.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->